Tanner-Woods/Project_Showcase/README.md

 **Companion Care Veterinary Hospital** <br>
 Title: Data Scientist. <br>
-Type: Freelance/Contracted.
+Type: 9-Month Contract.
-Dates: June 2023 - Present.
+Dates: March 2023 - December 2023.

+- Constructed composited ensemble of unsupervised learning methods to identify statistically significant KPIs for approximately $10,000,000 in regularized daily revenue and infer relationships of historical price adjustments to clientele spending habits.
-- Migrated SQL database from 2014 to 2022 SQL Server and extracted econometrically influential parameters over 254,000 distinct service items for estimates of optimal fee structure and reminder frequency-to-revenue.
+- Migrated SQL database from 2014 to 2022 MS-SQL Server and extracted econometrically influential parameters from invoices containing over 254,000 distinct service items for estimates of optimal fee structure and reminder frequency.
-- Estimated statistically significant revenue-contributing items via weighted composite of three-part cross-validated filtering, embedding, and algorithmic ensembles; implemented double OLS to produce a rough baseline.
+- Identified several points of interest within data space that previous analytical vendors failed to remove or adjust in the process of standardizing the space for analysis (e.g., Discount effect within invoices, emotionally traumatic events).
-- Provide ad hoc reports for review and collect supplementary field data (e.g. Time-to-completion for tasks, identity of poorly-documented pre-migration records, abnormal clientele backgrounds, etc.) from client.
+- Provided ad hoc reports for review and collected supplementary field data (e.g., Time-to-completion for tasks, identity of poorly documented pre-migration records, abnormal clientele backgrounds, etc.) from client.

 Note: This is a recent position.
 Please refer back later for further achievements.